Derek Samagalski: Career

 During the 2021–22 season, the McEwen team was able to win another provincial title at the 2022 Viterra Championship, beating Colton Lott 8–3 in the final, qualifying them to represent Manitoba at the 2022 Tim Hortons Brier, where they finished 5–3 in the round robin, but lost to fellow Manitoba team Jason Gunnlaugson in the tie-breaker, eliminating them from contention.
 At the end of the season, McEwen announced he would be leaving the team to form a new rink out of Saskatchewan.
 However, Samagalski and Carruthers formed a new team with Connor Njegovan and old teammate Jason Gunnlaugson, with Carruthers moving back to the skip position.
 However, partway through the 2022–23 curling season, it was announced that Gunnlaugson had left the Carruthers rink.
 The new Carruthers team decided to play in the 2023 Viterra Championship with only three players, where they would finish second, losing to Matt Dunstone in the final.
 However, Carruthers would qualify for the 2023 Tim Hortons Brier as a Wild Card team, based on their CTRS ranking.
 The Carruthers team would add Rob Gordon to their team as lead for the event, where they finished with a 4–4 record.

 For the 2023–24 curling season, Carruthers, Samagalski, and Njegovan would join with 2014 Olympic Gold Medalist Brad Jacobs, with Jacobs skipping the team.
 The new Jacobs team would have a strong showing at the 2024 Viterra Championship, winning the provincial championship, beating Braden Calvert 6–3 in the final.
 They would go on to represent Manitoba at the 2024 Montana's Brier, where they finished 7–1 in the round robin, qualifying for the playoff round.
 However, they would lose against Gushue and Dunstone in the playoffs.
 At the end of the season, Jacobs announced he would be moving to Alberta to create a new team.
 Samagalski would then join the newly formed Jacques Gauthier team out of Winnipeg in the middle of the 2024–25 curling season, where they qualified for the 2025 Viterra Championship.
 At their first provincials together, the Gauthier rink would go on to finish tied for fifth at the event, with a 4–3 record.

-In 2025, it was announced Samagalski would be skipping a team out of Nunavut for the 2025–26 season.
+In 2025, it was announced Samagalski would be skipping a team out of Nunavut for the 2025–26 season, alongside Sheldon Wettig, Christian Smitheran, and Justin McDonell.
+Samagalski would go on to win his first Nunavut Territorial title at the 2026 Nunavut Men's Curling Championship, representing Nunavut at the 2026 Montana's Brier.